My Cosplay Goals

 How easy was this cosplay to put together?

 This was one of the easiest cosplays because I put it together with clothes I already owned.
 At that time, I had just graduated from college and moved into an apartment.
 I couldn’t spend much money on cosplay at the time, so thrifting made a lot of sense.
-I still own this shirt and tend to wear it more often in fall.
+I still own this shirt and tend to wear it more often in the fall.

 When did I wear it for the first time?